josephrider/Conway-s-Game-Of-Life/README.markdown

 		universe.blinker_at(-5,-5)
 		universe.beacon_at(5,5)

-When you've seeded the universe with the above call:
+When you've seeded the universe with the above you can call the following method to evolve the universe once:

 		universe.evolve!

-To view formatted results call:
+To view the formatted results of the stars in the universe call:

 		universe.probe

-To watch the universe evolve on its own call:
+The fun part... to watch the universe evolve on its own call:

 		universe.monitor